U.S. Physical Therapy (NYSE:USPH) Releases FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-Separately, TheStreet raised U.S. Physical Therapy from a c+ rating to a b- rating in a research report on Thursday, July 28th.
+Separately, TheStreet upgraded U.S. Physical Therapy from a c+ rating to a b- rating in a report on Thursday, July 28th.

 Institutional Inflows and Outflows